KMMBridge - XCFramework publishing for Kotlin Multiplatform

 - In CI, the Kotlin compiler builds an Xcode Framework from KMP source

-- The Framework outputs are converted to XCFramework packages, then all architectures are zipped in one file
+- The Framework outputs are converted to XCFramework packages, then all architectures are zipped into one file

 - The binary file is uploaded to some cloud host (GitHub Packages/Releases, AWS S3, Maven Repo, etc)